-U.S. Department of Health and Human Services Centers for Disease Control and Prevention These schedules indicate the recommended age groups and medical indications for which administration of currently licensed vaccines is commonly indicated for adults ages 19 years and older, as of January 1, 2013.
+These schedules indicate the recommended age groups and medical indications for which administration of currently licensed vaccines is commonly indicated for adults ages 19 years and older, as of February 1, 2014.
 For all vaccines being recommended on the Adult Immunization Schedule: a vaccine series does not need to be restarted, regardless of the time that has elapsed between doses.
 Licensed combination vaccines may be used whenever any components of the combination are indicated and when the vaccine's other components are not contraindicated.
-For detailed recommendations on all vaccines, including those used primarily for travelers or that are issued during the year, consult the manufacturers' package inserts and the complete statements from the Advisory Committee on Immunization Practices (www.cdc.gov/vaccines/pubs/acip-list.htm).
+For detailed recommendations on all vaccines, including those used primarily for travelers or that are issued during the year, consult the manufacturers' package inserts and the complete statements from the Advisory Committee on Immunization Practices (www.cdc.gov/vaccines/hcp/acip-recs/index.html).
 Use of trade names and commercial sources is for identification only and does not imply endorsement by the U.S. Department of Health and Human Services.

+Footnotes

-Footnotes - Recommended Immunization Schedule for Adults Aged 19 Years and Older-United States, 2013
+Recommended Immunization Schedule for Adults Aged 19 Years or Older: United States, 2014